rblankley/mofo/README.md

 ### Filters

 You should also setup some filters for the results output windows.
-You don't have to do this, but if you don't you will get everything possible which includes Calls, Puts, Verticals, etc.  I recommend you setup a something simple like showing OTM Puts only for Singles (no Verticals or other strategies).
-Keep in mind this software is a work in progress some trading strategies dont work yet but Singles and Verticals should.
+You don't have to do this, but if you don't you will get everything possible which includes Calls, Puts, Verticals, etc. I recommend you setup something simple like showing OTM Puts only for Singles (no Verticals or other strategies).
+Keep in mind this software is a work in progress some trading strategies don't work yet but Singles and Verticals should.
 Navigate to View > Filters to set this up.

 You can create as many filters as you like.